 EU R&D grants and Brexit

 Some research and development grants are provided by EU funding programmes, such as Horizon 2020 and Eureka Eurostars.
-Whether UK businesses can continue to access these grants depends on what is negotiated as part of Brexit.
+The UK is no longer automatically part of these but is continuing to participate in some programmes.

 Regional R&D grants